|Content-type||Send in message templates||Send in session messages||Incoming messages|

 Get your brand out there!

-At this point, you’ve already got a business account, message templates approved, opt-ins collected, and WhatsApp is running in your system (or you’re using the Support Inbox 😉).
+At this point, you’ve already got a business account, message templates approved, opt-ins collected, and WhatsApp is running in your system (or you’re using the Conversations Inbox 😉).

 Now, it’s time to let your customers know you are on WhatsApp with simple strategies such as adding visible WhatsApp buttons on your website and even product packaging, linking your customer service with the channel, and more.